Oski28/test-project/README.md

 * Spring Security using JWT TOKEN Auth
 * Swagger2
 * Lombok
+* Spring HATEOAS

 ## Features
 List of features ready and TODOs for future development
 * Automatic scoring of single-choice questions
+* Hipermedia links for two controller using Spring HATEOAS

 ## Status
 Project is: Finished